nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Oct 07 2023)
+### Joke of the day (Sun Oct 08 2023)
 <!-- joke -->
->The Great Wall of China was originally created to keep Chuck Norris out.
-It failed miserably.
+>The truth will set you free.
+Unless Chuck Norris has you, in which case, forget it buddy!
 <!-- /joke -->

-*Last update: Sat, 07 Oct 2023 00:35:52 GMT*
+*Last update: Sun, 08 Oct 2023 00:39:25 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)